iot2tangle/Raspberry-SenseHat/README.md

 The Sense Hat is an add-on board for the Raspberry Pi, made especially for the Astro Pi competition.
 The board allows you to make measurements of temperature, humidity, pressure, and orientation (Gyroscope, Accelerometer, Magnetometer) and to output information using its built-in LED matrix.

-The following repository has either files for the Sense Hat in Pythin and for the data receiver in Rust where the attach to Tangle via Streams happens.
+The following repository has either files for the Sense Hat in Python and for the data receiver in Rust where the attach to Tangle via Streams happens.

 - pi3sensehat-python (Python code to send sensors data)
 - pi3sensehat-rust (Rust code to start a listener server)